Great National Assembly in Novi Sad: Assembly

-On 25 November 1918 the Great People's Assembly of Serbs, Bunjevci and other Slavs was convened in Banat, Bačka and Baranja, which declared the accession of these regions to the Kingdom of Serbia (there were a total of 757 delegates at the assembly, of which 578 Serbs, 84 Bunjevci, 62 Slovaks, 21 Ruthenians, 6 Germans, 3 Šokci, 2 Croats and 1 Hungarian), and on 1 December 1918, the Kingdom of Serbia united with the State of Slovenes, Croats and Serbs to form the Kingdom of Serbs, Croats and Slovenes.
+On 25 November 1918 the Great People's Assembly of Serbs, Bunjevci and other Slavs from Banat, Bačka and Baranja was convened in Novi Sad, and declared the accession of these regions to the Kingdom of Serbia (there were a total of 757 delegates at the assembly, of which 578 Serbs, 84 Bunjevci, 62 Slovaks, 21 Ruthenians, 6 Germans, 3 Šokci, 2 Croats and 1 Hungarian).
 The assembly was held in Novi Sad, in the hotel "Grand Hotel Meyer" (today's building of Vojvođanska banka) and among the delegates were seven women.

-According to the proclamation published on 17 November, Serbs, Bunjevci and other Slavs, both sexes, over the age of twenty, had the right to vote at the Great People's Assembly.
+According to the proclamation published on 17 November, Serbs, Bunjevci and other Slavs, both men and women, over the age of twenty, had the right to vote at the Great People's Assembly.
 Deputies were elected by municipalities, one deputy per thousand citizens, and they were elected by public assembly, by acclamation.

-The Grand National Assembly was opened by the uniate priest Jovan Hranilović as the oldest MP by age.
+The Great People's Assembly was opened by Jovan Hranilović, a Greek Catholic priest, who was the oldest MP by age, and thus presided the session.
 Members of the Assembly represented 211 municipalities from Banat, Bačka and Baranja, and the session was also attended by representatives of Srem, members of the SNO Novi Sad, as well as Serbian and French officers who found themselves in Novi Sad.
 After the constitution of the Assembly was completed, the presidency was taken over by Ignjat Pavlas, who announced Jaša Tomić, the president of the SNO Novi Sad, as the submitter of the main decision.
 Jaša Tomić first addressed this historical gathering with a short speech, and then read the decisions of the Assembly.

-The Grand National Assembly not only declared the unification of Banat, Bačka and Baranja with the Kingdom of Serbia, but also made a decision on the formation of a provincial administration (government and assembly) in these regions.
-The provincial government was officially named People's Administration for Banat, Bačka and Baranja, and Jovan Lalošević was elected its president, while the provincial assembly was officially called the "Great People's Council", whose president was elected Slavko Miletić.
+The Great People's Assembly not only declared the unification of Banat, Bačka and Baranja with the Kingdom of Serbia, but also made a decision on the formation of a provisional provincial administration (representative and executive bodies) in these regions.
+The provisional representative body of the province was officially called the "Great People's Council", whose president was elected Slavko Miletić, while the provisional executive body was officially named "People's Administration for Banat, Bačka and Baranja", and Jovan Lalošević was elected its president.

+On 1 December 1918, the Kingdom of Serbia united with the State of Slovenes, Croats and Serbs to form the Kingdom of Serbs, Croats and Slovenes, and thus Banat, Bačka and Baranja became parts of the newly created Yugoslav state.